Advancing Civic Health for a Stronger Ohio

 Introducing the Ohio Civic Health Initiative (OCHI)

-In 2025 we are conducting an assessment of Ohio’s civic health and leveraging this analysis to inspire greater hope and engagement in Ohio’s civic life.
+In 2025 we are conducting an assessment of Ohio’s civic health (Ohio Civic Health Index) in partnership with the National Conference on Citizenship (NCoC) - and leveraging this analysis to inspire greater hope and engagement in Ohio’s civic life.

 The strength of Ohio’s future depends on its civic health.
-A true belief in civic health recognizes that the real building blocks of a healthy democracy aren’t found in Washington DC—they’re found in ordinary neighborhoods, in the ways we engage with one another, in how we come together to solve problems, to help each other, and in the trust we build through everyday interactions.
-In a world that often divides us into red and blue and us versus them, a commitment to civic health asks us to view the world not through the lens of division, but through the lens of community and what we can accomplish together.
+A true belief in civic health recognizes that the real building blocks of a healthy democracy aren’t found in Washington DC - they’re found in ordinary neighborhoods, in the ways we engage with one another, in how we help each other, and in the trust we build through everyday interactions.
+In a world that often divides us into red and blue and us versus them, a commitment to civic health asks us to view the world not through the lens of division, but through the lens of community - and what we can accomplish together.

 What is civic health?